 It’s clear enough language, if you’ve been delaying.
 The upgrade won’t be free anymore, so get on this.

-It’s also relatively clear language if you’re not sure what Windows 10 is, though we suspect some readers will still get calls from uncles and grandmothers about a Windows 10 virus taking over the entire screen.
+It’s also relatively clear language if you’re not sure what Windows 10 is, though we suspect some readers will still get calls from uncles and grandmothers about a

 But if you don’t want the upgrade, this is the latest in a long series of annoyances.
 Such users might note that, after nearly an entire year of related notifications, the ending of the free-upgrade period hardly constitutes news.
 And this particular prompt is even harder to ignore than previous ones.